azares-ops/MFC3_C8_TOP-N_RECOMMENDER_SYSTEM_VIA_MATRIX_COMPLETION/README.md

 ## 📈 Performance Metrics

 ### 🔹 Hit Ratio (HR@N)

-Measures whether the correct item appears in Top-N recommendations.
+Measures whether the correct item appears in the Top-N recommendations.

+HR@N = (Number of Hits) / (Total Users)

+Where:
+- A "hit" occurs if the test item is present in the Top-N list

+---

-### 🔹 ARHR@N
+### 🔹 Average Reciprocal Hit Rank (ARHR@N)

 Rewards higher-ranked correct recommendations.

+ARHR@N = (1 / |U|) × Σ (1 / rankᵤ)

+Where:
+- U → Set of users
+- rankᵤ → Position of the correct item in Top-N list for user u
+- If item is not in Top-N, contribution = 0

+---

+### 🔹 Interpretation

+- Higher HR → better coverage
+- Higher ARHR → better ranking quality

 ## 📊 Results